-No pupil will be refused admission on the basis of ethnicity or EAL.
-Pupils who have EAL will be admitted under the same criteria as any other pupil applying for a school place.
+No pupil will be refused admission on the basis of ethnicity or home language.
+Pupils who are learning EAL will be admitted under the same criteria as any other pupil applying for a school place.
 Where parents do not speak English, we endeavour to provide oral and written information and help in first language which will facilitate the admission process and provide key information about our school.
 On admission, the pupil will have access to a welcome and induction programme which recognises their linguistic needs and provides a safe and secure start to their learning.